tabokie/sBase/README.md

 * `PageManager`: Buffer manager, also controller of concurrent request.
 Plain C++11 api like mutex and condition_variable are used to construct more complex locks, including write-lock, read-lock, weak-write-lock.

   One more thing needed to mention is the encapsulation of page reference.
-In this project, I use RAII type object as entry to certain page.
+In this project, I use RAII style object as entry to certain page.

 * `Reflection Support`: To better styling the manipulation of runtime type, I implement weak reflection system, in which value are wrapped in uniform Value object.